ennioma/EMAccordionTableViewController/README.md

 EMAccordionTableViewController is a easy to use Expandable / Collapsable UITableView for iOS.
 Under the hood it works as a proxy for the UITableView and leaves to the delegate the responsability to implement tableView:cellForRowAtIndexPath and tableView:didSelectRowAtIndexPath.

+Update: Now it support the header view with parallax effect.
+I have used UIImage+ImageEffects from wwdc2013 to support the blur.

 * Built to be Universal
 * Uses ARC (Automatic Reference Counting)
 * Support iOS > 6.0